-- Advocacy for community issues. - Monitoring of performance. - Strategy setting to decide the level of services and activities to be provided to the district's communities. - A way for the community to have its views heard. - A way to promote social, economic, environmental, and cultural well-being for the Buller District.
+- Monitoring of performance. - Strategy setting to decide the level of services and activities to be provided to the district's communities. - A way for the community to have its views heard. - A way to promote social, economic, environmental, and cultural well-being for the Buller District.